Owner's Manual

 That's it.
 Your first ride is about getting comfortable — not going fast.
 Speed comes with time.
 The riders who last are the ones who started slow and learned right.

 Questions?
 We're always here.
-Call or text us at (623) 320-8984 — we'll walk you through anything.
+Email us at pluggedbycc@gmail.com — send a video and we'll walk you through anything.

 ← Back to Guides